cordero67/blu-mun-event-ticketing/README.md

 __Phase 1 of the DApp has been completed as is intended for submission as the final project for the 2021 Consensys Blockchain Developer Bootcamp.
 Phase 1 consists of four different user screens.__

-*	Issue general admission tickets
+*	Issue Tickets: User can generate a general admission ticket offering

-*	Purchase general admission tickets from event creator
+*	All Events: User can purchase general admission tickets

-*	Generate a list of events created by a given event creator
+*	My Events: User is provided a list of all the general admission ticket offerings they have created

-*	Generate a ticket wallet for a given ticket buyer
+*	My Ticket Wallet: User is provided a list of all the tickets they have purchased.
+User can also transfer a ticket(s) to another user.

 The Blü Mün Event Ticketing DApp can be accessed at